Professional/Short course Medical Genetics

 All specialist subject modules on the BSc BMS programme have a 40:60 weighting of coursework to final exam.

-The module will be assessed by a 3 hour examination under controlled conditions on the lecture material, together with two pieces of coursework designed to encourage extra reading beyond the lecture notes provided at the ethical workshops.
+The module will be assessed by a three hour examination under controlled conditions on the lecture material, together with two pieces of coursework designed to encourage extra reading beyond the lecture notes provided at the ethical workshops.

 Feedback will be provided on all coursework and there will also be opportunity in tutorials to discuss student progress and understanding.